 Fiber Cement Siding Angle Cutter

-The Malco FCC7 Fiber Cement Angle Cutter, cuts multiple angles in Fiber Cement Siding with Guillotine Precision.
-The Nickel plated blade design with a high leverage handle, requires less force to produce clean cuts with minimal air-borne dust.
+The Malco FCC7 Fiber Cement Siding Angle Cutter, cuts multiple angles in Fiber Cement Siding with Guillotine Precision.
+The nickel plated blade design with a high leverage handle, requires less force to produce clean cuts with minimal air-borne dust.
 The blade is anchored above the large guillotine plate to allow clearance for cutting angles in 5/16″ (8 mm) fiber cement planks up to 12″ (305 mm) wide.
 The fold out feet on the bottom of the shear act as support extensions for the cutting operation.
-These legs also allow the guillotine to be mounted on saw horses for optional workbench-level operation.
+These legs also allow the fiber cement guillotine to be mounted on saw horses for optional workbench-level operation.

 How do I set up the guillotine for use?